pompydev/pompydev/README.md

 	</a>
 </p>

-I am a Korean High School student who want do be a full time developer.<br />
+I am a Korean High School student who want to be a full time developer.<br />

 # Skills